halo/LinkLiar/README.md

 ## Requirements

-* macOS Sierra or later (see [releases](https://github.com/halo/LinkLiar/releases) for older versions)
+* macOS Sierra (10.12) or later (see [releases](https://github.com/halo/LinkLiar/releases) for older versions).
-* Administrator privileges (you will be asked for your root password **once**)
+* Administrator privileges (you will be asked for your root password *once*).

 ## Installation

 If you have [Homebrew](https://brew.sh), just run `brew install --cask linkliar`.

-To install it manually, follow [these instructions](http://halo.github.io/LinkLiar/installation.html).
+To install it manually, follow [these instructions](http://halo.github.io/LinkLiar/installation.html) in the documentation.

 ## Documentation

+What you're looking at right now is the technical documentation.

 The end-user documentation is located at [halo.github.io/LinkLiar](http://halo.github.io/LinkLiar).

-What you're looking at right now is the technical documentation.

 There is also a source-code documentation in progress, see `bin/docs` for inspiration.